hmellin97/geometry-api-java/report.md

        * Mathieu : I have the same result computing the CC by hand or with `lizard`
        * My : I can not get the same results computing the CC by hand as I get using `lizard` for one function (clipLine, I get 15 but lizard says 22) but for the other function it is the same.
        * Axel : I get the same results (16) both with `lizard` and by hand.
+       * Julian : Yes I get exactly the same results by hand and with lizard.
    * Are the results clear?
        * Yes, it is very straightforward.
        * All the conditions in an `if`, a `for` or a `while` add 1 to the cyclomatic complexity.
 So if there are 10 conditions on arguments this will add ten to the cyclomatic complexity.